FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 When motivating the use of version control systems, we spoke a lot about collaboration and sharing our changes with our peers.
-Let us now see how we can share our project with our peers and collaborate with them.
+Let us now see how we can share a project with our peers and collaborate with them.

-For this purpose let us create a central repository, a copy of our repository, which is different from the one in which we are working.
-The clone command is used to clone or replicate an existing repository.
+For this purpose, let us create a 'central repository' and a copy of 'our repository', which is different from the one in which we are working.
+The 'clone' command is used to clone or replicate an existing repository.

 ..
 L5

-``$hg clone SOURCE [DEST]``

 ``$ hg clone book book-repo``

 ..
 R5

-The syntax of the clone command is -- hg clone SOURCE [DEST], where the optional argument DEST is being represented in brackets.
-The clone command can be used to replicate already existing repositories, either on your own machine or on some remote machine somewhere on the network.
+The syntax of the 'clone' command is -- hg clone SOURCE [DEST], where DEST is an optional argument, represented in brackets.
+The 'clone' command can be used to replicate already existing repositories, either on your own machine or on a remote machine.
 Since, hg maintains a copy of the full repository with every copy of the repository, the two copies that we have are exactly equivalent.

-In this example book-repo shall be our central repository we are sharing with peers.
+In this example 'book-repo' shall be our central repository being shared with peers.

 ..
 L6